saswatdutta1310/Nagrik-Samadhan---Civic-Issue-Portal-/README.md

 - **No Incentives**: Civic engagement is seen as a chore, leading to low participation from youth and technology-savvy citizens.
 - **Verification Issues**: Difficulty for authorities to verify the authenticity and precise location of reported problems.

-**Nagrik Samadhan** solves this by providing a location-first, transparent, and gamified platform that bridges the gap between citizens and local governance.
+**Nagrik Samadhan** solves this all by providing a location-first, transparent, and gamified platform that bridges the gap between citizens and local governance.

 ---